kubernetes/enhancements/keps/sig-node/4563-eviction-request-api/README.md

    and in issue [kubernetes/kubernetes#114877](https://github.com/kubernetes/kubernetes/issues/114877).
 2. Similar to the first point, it is difficult to use PDBs for applications that can have a variable number of pods; for example applications with a configured horizontal pod autoscaler (HPA).
-These applications cannot be disrupted during a low load when they have only pod.
+These applications cannot be disrupted during a low load when they only have one pod.
 However, it is possible to disrupt the pods during a high load without experiencing application downtime.
 If the minimum number of pods is 1, PDBs cannot be used without blocking the node drain.
 This has been discussed in issue [kubernetes/kubernetes#93476](https://github.com/kubernetes/kubernetes/issues/93476).